tektutor/ansible-aug-2024/README.md

 - Copy/Paste between your laptop and lab machine is disabled as per your bank policy
 </pre>

-#### Login Credentials to RPS Cloud Lab machine ( Password reset you have done is for just the cloud credentials )
+#### Login Credentials to RPS Cloud Lab machine ( Password reset you have done is for cloud login, hence the below credentials for Ubuntu should work )
 <pre>
 username - rps
 password - Password@1